bschink/todo-list/README.md

 - view tasks in a list
 - add tasks
 - mark tasks as completed
-- tasks automatically saved to a file for persistence
+- tasks automatically saved to a file in json format for persistence

 ## possible future improvements

-- changing persistence from txt to json
 - task due dates
 - task priorities